 - Looking for information on group study rooms?
 Group Study Rooms are intended for JMU students and/or faculty working in small groups.
 See Book a Group Study (JMU login required) for information on these smaller, self-serve spaces.

 - Interested in library instruction, information literacy instruction, or library orientation for JMU students?
 You can contact the liaison librarian for the relevant academic department to discuss library instruction options.

-- Interested in working with Innovation Services on a class session?
-Contact an instructional designer or fill out this Custom Instruction form.
+- Interested in working on a class session?
+Contact an instructional designer or fill out this Consultation and Instruction form.

 - Looking for a classroom?
 Classes are not held in a library facility on a regular basis.
 Contact the Registrar’s office for information on classrooms on campus. or contact JMU Computing to reserve a computer lab.

 - Need an exam proctored?
 You may be able to have an online exam proctored at the JMU Assessment and Testing Center.
 Library staff are not able to proctor exams, nor can they sign documents verifying a student’s presence in the library or documents for extra credit.

 - JMU Libraries and CFI programs and events have priority use for library spaces.

 JMU Libraries welcomes community organizations and JMU-related organizations and groups to request use of its facilities and may grant permission when the proposed event meets all of these criteria: